StevePro7/PythonSetup/Medium/PythonTipsTricks/05-HottestTricks/README.md

 #7.
 Using itertools for Memory-Efficient Iterations
-itertools provides set of fast memory0-efficient tools for working with iterators e.g. count(), cycle(), repeat(), chain()
+itertools provides set of fast memory-efficient tools for working with iterators e.g. count(), cycle(), repeat(), chain()

 EX